• Skip to primary navigation

 Challenges of Adaptive Reuse

 I think the biggest challenge is finding a compatible new use, so that important historic character is preserved,” Olschlager said.
-For example, he said warehouse adaption is usually easy as there is not a lot of significant interior spaces.
+For example, he said warehouse adaptation is usually easy as there is not a lot of significant interior spaces.
 But, changing a church into housing would not be a compatible use since much of the interior would have to be significantly altered, he said.

 Transforming Cities

 While there are challenges with reusing buildings, the benefit is immeasurable.
-Instead of old buildings sitting unused, they’re given a fresh new live.
-Giving new purpose to a historic landmark draws the attention of the community.
+Instead of old buildings sitting unused, they’re given a fresh new life.
+Giving a new purpose to a historic landmark draws the attention of the community.
 It’s a fantastic way to preserve the past while looking ahead to the future.

 If you’re considering reusing a building, contact us for a quote and learn more about St. Cloud Window’s historic aluminum doors and windows.